RoliKhanna/RoliKhanna.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I'm Roli, a graduate student at Oregon State University.

-I primarily work on creating explanations for AI systems.
+I make AI systems explainable.

+I love working with the process of making such systems from scratch: right from coding them, building their models, to explaining why they behaved the way they did.

 My interests vary from Reinforcement learning to information visualization.